 The Transatlantic Trade and Investment Partnership (TTIP) is the name of a trade agreement that is being negotiated between the European Union and the United States.
 The negotiations aim at removing trade barriers.

 What exactly happened during the financial crisis?
 How is the European economy now?
 What is the Economic and Monetary Union?
 Find out the answers to these questions and much more through this website packed with interesting and useful information.
 You can use it to explain the European economy in clear and simple terms to your students.
-If you want to know more about the economic crisis and the EU's response have a look at the brochure "10 answers to the economic crisis in Europe".

 The guide presents basic facts about the euro.
 It gives a short history of the euro, its reasons for coming into existence and the benefits it offers.
 You will find an illustrated timeline at the end of the guide detailing the most significant events that have marked the euro's existence so far.